theupdateframework/taps/tap4.md

 consult the example map file later in this TAP when implementing the mapping mechanism and search logic that follows.

-## Searching for targets on multiple repositories
+## Searching for Targets on Multiple Repositories

 In order to search for targets on repositories, a TUF client should perform the following steps: